-England's potential route to the World Cup final
+England's World Cup knockout stage path

-Women's World Cup 2023: England's potential route to the final
+Women's World Cup 2023: England's knockout stage path

 Last updated on .From the section Women's World Cup

-Germany's shock exit from the Women's World Cup has left England with what appears to be a more favourable route to the final, but a tournament of upsets has shown no team can be underestimated.
+England's World Cup dream is still alive after they narrowly overcame an impressive Nigeria side in a penalty shootout to reach the quarter-finals.

-Morocco are writing one of the great underdog stories after beating Group H winners Colombia to finish second ahead of the Germans, who are ranked second in the world.
+The Lionesses appear to be in the more favourable side of the draw following the exit of one of the pre-tournament favourites Germany last week, although a competition of upsets has shown no team can be underestimated.

-With Canada (seventh in world rankings) also out, it means there are only two of the world's top 10 teams in England's side of the draw.
+Instead of a possible quarter-final meeting with world number two side Germany, who the Lionesses narrowly beat in the Euro 2022 final last year, England face the prospect of a last-eight meeting with either Jamaica (43rd in the world rankings) or Colombia (25th).

-Sarina Wiegman's side play Nigeria (40th) in the last 16 on Monday and should they win they would line up a quarter-final clash with either Jamaica (43rd) or Colombia (25th).
+With Canada (seventh) also out, it means there are only two of the world's top 10 teams left in England's side of the draw - France and Australia.

 - Go here for all the latest from the Women's World Cup